UNIVERSITY OF COLORADO DENVER - ANSCHUTZ MEDICAL CAMPUS

 - Designing and planning research projects.

-- Performing experiments using human induced pluripotent stem cell (hiPSC) cultures, retinal organoid tissues, and other electrophysiological, molecular and cell biology techniques as needed.
+- Performing experiments using human induced pluripotent stem cell (hiPSC) cultures, retinal organoid tissues, histology, microscopy, and other molecular biological techniques as needed.

 - Analyzing and interpreting research results.